internetarchive/dweb-mirror/INSTALLATION-work.md

 * Selected your country, language, keyboard - it shouldnt matter which.
 * Changed password since RPis get hacked on default password
 * Connected to WiFi (not necessary if you have Ethernet connected)
-* It automatically Updated OS - this is big - take a break :-)
+* It automatically Updated OS - this can take a long time - take a break :-)
-    * Note that this process failed for me with failures of size and sha, but a restart, after the prompts for password etc, got me to a partially completed download so I did not have to start from scratch
+    * Note that this process failed for me with failures of size and sha, or with timeouts, but a restart, after the prompts for password etc, got me to a partially completed download so I did not have to start from scratch
 * You might want to ...
 Menu/Preferences/Config / Set display to highest resolution

+* if you chose the 'Buster Lite' I'd recommend opening a terminal window and trying `apt update && apt get -y libsecret-1-dev`, as we saw problems related to Raspbian Lite on Rachel

 ### 1C: World-Possible/Rachel on Rachel 3+
 See [./INSTALLATION-rachel.md](./INSTALLATION-rachel.md]), installation instructions are not complete